 As with most things in life, it’s better to be proactive than reactive.
-Everything from relationships, to cars, to computers run more smoothly with regular maintenance.
+Everything from relationships, to cars, to computers run more smoothly if you take care of them properly.

 Think about the number of times you use your computer on a daily basis.
 Every time you log in, for something as simple as using the internet, your computer runs the risk of becoming unresponsive due to data build up or undetected corruption.